cupcake-recipes.com

 Preparation Steps

-• In a large bowl, combine the cake mix, eggs, and vegetable oil.
-Mix until well combined.
+• In a large bowl, use an electric mixer to combine the cake mix, eggs, vegetable oil, and chocolate chips until fully incorporated.

 Notes